lynx-json/specification/specifications/properties/hints/content.md

 If the value is present, it must comply with the following rules:

 - MUST be an object.
-- MUST have an `src` property for remote content or a `data` property for inline content.
+- MAY have an `src` property for remote content or a `data` property for inline content.
 - SHOULD have an `alt` property for alternate text to be displayed if the content cannot be displayed or if the user cannot view it.
 - MAY have a `scope` property whose value specifies the content realm intended for display.
 If present, the value MUST comply with the rules defined for [realm URI](../../../realm/).
 - MAY have a `rel` property whose value specifies the relationship between the document containing the content and the destination resource, as described in [RFC 5988](../../../references/#rfc-5988).